rgwood/VancouverZoningMap/README.md

-# Vancouver Assessment Map - Work In Progress
+# Vancouver Zoning Map - Work In Progress

 The client side of a map of all Vancouver properties, using Mapbox GL JS.
 [Live version here](http://vanmap.reillywood.com).